China environment bureau says Coca-Cola bottling plant falsified pollution data

-SHANGHAI (Reuters) - An environmental protection bureau in northwest China said police temporarily detained an executive at a Coca-Cola Co bottling facility in Gansu province after it found the facility had falsified pollution data.
+SHANGHAI, Oct 22 (Reuters) - An environmental protection bureau in northwest China said police temporarily detained an executive at a Coca-Cola Co bottling facility in Gansu province after they found the facility had falsified pollution data.

 In a report on its website, the Lanzhou city office of China’s Environmental Protection Bureau said authorities found Gansu COFCO Coca-Cola Beverage Co Ltd had tampered with data by altering the way it sampled and monitored its sewage output.
 The news was carried by local media outlets on Thursday.